Shynixn/MCCoroutine/docs/wiki/docs/tasks.md

 }
 ````

-### 4. Add a function to stop the game.
+### Add a function to stop the game.

-An admin should be able to cancel the minigame which we implement by a ``stop`` function.
+An admin should be able to cancel the minigame, which we can implement by a ``stop`` function.

 ````kotlin
 import kotlinx.coroutines.delay